Viperinius/ILIAS-Sync2Folder-CLI/README.md

 Command line version of ILIAS-Sync2Folder

 ## *Notice*
-This is still in early development and not really functional yet.
+This is still in early development and not fully functional yet.

 ## How to start the CLI after cloning
 Open a virtual environment for python3